Image resizing and cropping

 Adjusting the automatic gravity focal preference

-By default, both the saliency and subject auto-cropping algorithms give increased priority to detected faces
+By default, both the saliency and subject automatic gravity algorithms give increased priority to detected faces

 .
-To adjust the focal preference of the automatic cropping algorithm, you can specify a different focal_gravity
+To adjust the focal preference of the automatic gravity algorithm, you can specify a different focal_gravity

 option.

-If you are registered to the Cloudinary AI Content Analysis add-on, you can also instruct the gravity algorithm to give top priority to one or more specific objects or categories from an extensive list.
+For example, if you are registered to the Cloudinary AI Content Analysis add-on, you can instruct the gravity algorithm to give top priority to one or more specific objects or categories from an extensive list.

 qualifier to auto:ocr_text